 Rabbi Sandy Sasso, Congregation Beth-El Zedeck

 Additionally, through a $5,000 grant from Indiana Landmarks administered by MFCDC, we have engaged Browning, Day, Mullins, Dierdorf Architects (BDMD) to assess and document the existing conditions of the temple building and prepare cost estimates for urgent repairs, exterior stabilization, and interior renovation.
 We have also asked Jonathan Young and Jonathan Hess of BDMD to pool their collective expertise in historic adaptations and museum design to provide a preliminary study of potential reuse concepts for the temple property.
 We will use the BDMD report (due end of March) to conduct a facilitated charrette in order to brainstorm and further develop feasible reuse strategies that can integrate the historical Jewish legacy of the property with our goals of creating a financially self-sustaining entity that also serves the Mapleton-Fall Creek and greater Indianapolis communities.
 A crucial objective for the brainstorming charrette is to reach the full spectrum of stakeholders that will have a vested interest in the future of the Temple Heritage Center.
-We have invited Al Polin, longtime MFC resident and advocate affiliated with the Indiana State Fair, and Jay VanSanten, a resident of the adjacent Historic Meridian Park neighborhood active with planning and implementation of the recent Mid-North Quality of Life Plan to participate in our discussions with BDMD.
+We have invited Al Polin, longtime MFC resident and advocate affiliated with the Indiana State Fair, and Jay VanSanten, a resident of the adjacent Historic Meridian Park neighborhood who has been active with planning and implementation of the recent Mid-North Quality of Life Plan, to participate in our discussions with BDMD.
 We also anticipate reaching out to representatives of the Mapleton-Fall Creek Neighborhood Association, the Mid-North Church Council, the Jewish Federation and others as we work to refine our development and operating strategies.

 Development – Acquisition, Stabilization & Renovation